asprout/Fish-Eat-Fish_Game/LOG.md

 worked on player death - now has three symbols to represent lives; game stops when all lives are lost - Ling

 fixed speed of game, chasing finally works properly - Fawn

+6.14

+fixed some values and calculations - Fawn